With China Tourist Visa Resumed,

 TOP

-Tibet Lakes: How Tibetan lakes are formed and what are the must-sees for a Tibet tour
+Tibet Lakes: Facts about Tibetan Lakes and What are the Must-sees for a Tibet Tour

 There are several types of lakes in Tibet, which are categorized by the water systems they belong to.
-The main types are: outflow lakes, inland lakes, and inland lakes with throughput.
-They can also be divided into chemical types, such as saline lakes, freshwater lakes, and salt lakes or into genetic types, such as tectonic lakes, glacial lakes, and barrier lakes.
+The main types are outflow lakes, inland lakes, and inland lakes with throughput.
+They can also be divided into chemical types, such as saline lakes, freshwater lakes, and salt lakes, or genetic types, such as tectonic lakes, glacial lakes, and barrier lakes.

 Many of the freshwater lakes have been formed by either barrier formation – where landslides have blocked river courses millions of years ago, creating massive lakes in the basins that surrounded the rivers – or by the residual melting of the alpine glaciers that formed on the sides of mountains, which slowly pooled into natural basins in the landscape, forming freshwater lakes in the process.
 The largest such glacial lake is the famous Lake Yamdrok, which was formed more than 30 million years ago from the tongue of an ancient glacier that crashed down from its perch on the surrounding mountains, filling the basin where it now lies.